intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 You for example could try to find others that are affected and team up with them to get the issue resolved.
-Such a team could prepare a fresh report together that mentions how many you are and why this is something that in your option should get fixed.
+Such a team could prepare a fresh report together that mentions how many you are and why this is something that in your opinion should get fixed.
 Maybe together you can also narrow down the root cause or the change that introduced a regression, which often makes developing a fix easier.
 And with a bit of luck there might be someone in the team that knows a bit about programming and might be able to write a fix.